sahiliamsso/docs/source/operation/intro.md

 ## OpenLDAP replaces OpenDJ

 The Gluu Server uses LDAP for persistence.
-The Gluu Server will continue to support several LDAP servers, but will now ship with OpenLDAP.
+The Gluu Server will continue to support several LDAP servers (including OpenDJ), but will now ship with OpenLDAP.
 Below are a few reasons.

  - OpenLDAP has a better license, and [Symas](https://symas.com/) (the company behind OpenLDAP),